-Van-type shuttle services like Prime Time Shuttle only run between airports and hotels or private residences and can't be engaged to go from a hotel in San Diego straight to Disneyland.
+Van-type shuttle services only run between airports and hotels or private residences and can't be engaged to go from a hotel in San Diego straight to Disneyland.

 Uber is also a possibility for making the trip, but rates are quite high, even if you have a vehicle full of fellow passengers.

-If you're arriving at San Diego Airport and going straight to Disneyland to start your vacation, ask for directions to Airport Station.
+If you're arriving at San Diego Airport and taking the train straight to Disneyland to start your vacation, ask for directions to Airport Station.
 From there, take San Diego MTS Route 992 bus to Amtrak's Santa Fe Depot downtown.

-Greyhound bus lines run from downtown San Diego (near the baseball park) to the Anaheim Transportation Center, with stops in Oceanside and Santa Ana.
-They take less than 2 hours and are very reasonably priced, especially if you buy your ticket online in advance.
+Greyhound bus lines run from downtown San Diego (near the baseball park) to the Anaheim bus station at ARTIC.
+Some buses stop in Oceanside and Santa Ana.
+They take about two hours and don't get delayed by traffic jams.
+The tickets are very reasonably priced, especially if you buy them online in advance.

-You can get bus tours that will take you from Anaheim to most of the big attractions in San Diego and take you back to Anaheim the same day.
+If you are staying in Anaheim and don't want to change hotels, you can get bus tours that will take you on a day trip from Anaheim to most of the big attractions in San Diego.
 They pick up at most major hotels and usually 10-11 hours.
 For most of them, the price of an admission ticket is not included in the tour price.

 San Diego - Disneyland for the Day

 A few companies offer a day tour to Disneyland from San Diego.
-It sounds like a good idea if you're just going for the day, but take a closer look and you'll see why they're not.
-Their rates are even higher than using Uber and your time at Disneyland is limited by their schedule.
+Search for "day tour san diego to disneyland" to find the companies currently offering that service.
+It sounds like a good idea if you're going for the day, but take a closer look, and you'll see why they're not.
+Their rates are high, and their schedule limits your time at Disneyland.